varzonov/Hand_Grinder/README.md

 - 2 x  608ZZ bearings
 - 1 x  Any metall ball from bearing ф2-4mm
 - 1 x  Any metall rod ф10mm for handle (230 mm long)
-- 1 x  Any metall spring that you can place between bearing and top burr (about 1kg tollerance)
+- 1 x  Any  compression metall spring that you can place between bearing and top burr (about 1kg safe load)

 ![Hand Grinder v81](https://user-images.githubusercontent.com/72069551/217238260-6a23ed37-a8c9-4fac-9b49-83f83a486565.png)